NishikantRandive/NishikantRandive/README.md

 📚 Currently Upskilling in Data Analyst Field

-🎓 Bachelor's in Electronics and Instrumentation
+🎓 Bachelor's in Information Technology